hadojae/redonion/README.rst

 **Installation Steps:**

 1. Setup and partition server.
-Recommend fresh updated version of RHEL/Centos 6.7
+Recommend fresh updated version of RHEL/Centos 6.7 or 7.1
 2. git clone https://github.com/hadojae/redonion
 3. Modify the global variables at the top of redonion_bootstrap.sh to fit your deployment
 4. Run './redonion_bootstrap.sh -ro' as root